 NOTE: Blood must be stored in a Blood Bank monitored refrigerator with an alarm.
 The only refrigerator outside the Blood Bank that is suitable for blood storage is located in the Operating Room area.
-Ward refrigerators are NOT suitable for blood storage.
+Unit refrigerators are NOT suitable for blood storage.

 OTHER GENERAL POLICIES

 Transfusion of ABO Compatible Versus ABO Identical Red Cell Products:

 Group O packed red cells should only be used for group A, B, or AB recipients, if: